yvelikova/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 **Syslog Server**:

-Select a previously configured **Syslog Server** from the list.For details on how to configure Syslog Server, see the topic on External Connections in the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).
+Select a previously configured **Syslog Server** from the list.
+For details on how to configure Syslog Server, see [Configure external connections](/docs/apim_policydev/apigw_external_connections/).

 **Format**: